WELCOME! Find what you need

 For assignments that aren’t digital, it’s no problem.

-You can still assign it to students digitally or for remote-distance learning with just a little additional work.
+You can still assign them to students digitally or for remote-distance learning with just a little extra work.
 These articles will walk you through the process of converting worksheets into digital assignments.

 Writing stems for citing text evidence